 Strap detailing featuring the Mad Hudson logo.

-Like a lot of people, we've been enamored by tank and square watches for a long time.
-They have a timeless quality to them, and from a creativity standpoint, the square case gives us a unique canvas to paint on.
+Like many people, we've long been enamored by tank and square watches.
+They have a timeless quality, and from a creativity standpoint, the square case gives us a unique canvas to paint on.

-We originally developed the case that Marshall and Miami are in, to look like a frame on a piece of artwork.
+We originally developed the case that The Marshall and The Miami are in to look like a frame on a piece of artwork.
 The Eddie has some softer lines but is still boxed out.
-A couple things we had pinned during development of that case were those medical Pulsometer USSR watches and Timex T80s.
+During the development of that case, we had a couple of inspirations pinned: those medical Pulsometer USSR watches and Timex T80s.

 The Marshall: A framed piece of art.